CLICK ON THE LINKS BELOW TO ACCESS THE CALENDAR FOR MORE INFORMATION ON EACH SESSION

 Method of Instruction:

-This course is the right one for you if you enjoy interacting on-line with other participants and the instructors to share knowledge and experiences as participants will be asked to contribute actively to the bulletin board by sharing questions and comments.
+This course is the right one for you if you enjoy interacting on-line and by teleconference with other participants and the instructors to share knowledge and experiences as participants will be asked to contribute actively to the bulletin board and teleconference discussions by sharing questions and comments.

 Developed for the Education Institute by Darlene Fichter's Northern Lights Internet Solutions, Inc. in Saskatchewan